About The Artisan Insider

 The Artisan Insider features artisan and indie businesses of all kinds, from jewelry designers and perfumers to visual artists and natural skincare formulators.
 The Artisan Insider also explores topics of interest to small business owners, such as hiring employees, finding product liability insurance, and locating online groups of others in your tribe.

 The Artisan Insider grew out of my previous blog, Perfume In Progress, which accompanied my artisanal perfumery called Sonoma Scent Studio.
 The blog began as a way to interact with customers and let them peek behind the scenes into the development of new scents.
 I also posted about my garden and the Sonoma wildlife that we see where we live, and about general perfumery and olfaction.
-I closed Sonoma Scent Studio in early 2018 in order to have more time for family and my health needs (I hope to pass the business on to a new owner).
+I closed Sonoma Scent Studio in early 2018 in order to have more time for family and my health needs (I later sold the business to a new owner).
 My 14 years of building and running Sonoma Scent Studio gave me an inside look into being an artisan business owner, and that experience gives me a unique perspective from which to produce The Artisan Insider.

 The older Sonoma Scent Studio posts from Perfume In Progress are now archived as a category under the Personal tab, and the older posts about perfume and olfaction can be found in categories under the Scent tab.
 The older posts about my garden can be found in the Garden category under the Personal tab, where I will continue to post about the garden from time to time.